unm-escape/escape2022/day03_Aug10/README.md

-# Aug 10: Making maps in pyGMT
+# Aug 10: Maps and spatial data